 Barabási is a Fellow of the American Physical Society.
 In 2005 he was awarded the FEBS Anniversary Prize for Systems Biology and in 2006 the John von Neumann Medal by the John von Neumann Computer Society from Hungary, for outstanding achievements in computer-related science and technology.
 In 2004 he was elected into the Hungarian Academy of Sciences and in 2007 into the Academia Europaea.
 He received the C&C Prize from the NEC C&C Foundation in 2008.
-In 2009 APS chose him Outstanding Referee and the US National Academies of Sciences awarded him the 2009 Cozzarelli Prize.
+The US National Academies of Sciences awarded him the 2009 Cozzarelli Prize.
 In 2011 Barabási was awarded the Lagrange Prize-CRT Foundation for his contributions to complex systems, awarded Doctor Honoris Causa from Universidad Politécnica de Madrid, Universtity of West Timisoara, and University of Utrech.
-He is an elected fellow in AAAS (Physics), then in 2013 Fellow of the Massachusetts Academy of Sciences and, just recently, the 2014 Prima Primissima Award for his contributions to network science by the Hungarian Association of Entrepreneurs and Employers and he is the recipient of the 2019 Bolyai Prize.
+He is an elected fellow of AAAS a Fellow of the Massachusetts Academy of Sciences.
+He received the 2014 Prima Primissima Award for his contributions to network science by the Hungarian Association of Entrepreneurs and Employers and he is the recipient of the 2019 Bolyai Prize.